Welcome to the Podiatry Arena forums

 1896 Summer Olympics

 The 1896 Olympics were regarded as a great success.
 The Games had the largest international participation of any sporting event to that date.
-The Panathenaic Stadium overflowed with the largest crowd ever to watch a sporting event.[4]: 153 After the Games, Coubertin and the IOC were petitioned by several prominent figures, including Greece's King George and some of the American competitors in Athens, to hold all the following Games in Athens.
-However, the 1900 Summer Olympics were already planned for Paris and, with the exception of the Intercalated Games of 1906, the Olympics did not return to Greece until the 2004 Summer Olympics, 108 years later.
+The Panathenaic Stadium overflowed with the largest crowd ever to watch a sporting event.[6]
+After the Games, Coubertin and the IOC were petitioned by several prominent figures, including Greece's King George and some of the American competitors in Athens, to hold all the following Games in Athens.
+However, the 1900 Summer Olympics were already planned for Paris, and, with the exception of the Intercalated Games of 1906, the Olympics did not return to Greece until the 2004 Summer Olympics, 108 years later.

 3. ^ "Athens 1896 Summer Olympics".
 International Olympic Committee.
+Archived from the original on 22 May 2025.
 Retrieved 6 April 2021.

 2. NewsBot